Marco-Sulla/python-frozendict/README.md

 The API is the same as `dict`, without methods that can change the immutability.
 So it supports also `fromkeys`, unlike other implementations.
-Furthermore it can be `pickle`d and un`pickle`d, and can have an hash if all it's value are hashable.
+Furthermore it can be `pickle`d, un`pickle`d and have an hash, if all values are hashable.

 Examples: